DBGallery is a powerful and cost effective tool that has allowed us to share digital assets with others in our organization.

 - Looking for all empty fields of all images added today.

 Step 1: Turning on Advanced Query Options in DBGallery's Application Settings:

 Step 2: Choose the In checkbox after performing an initial search, select another criteria and press Set Filter again.

-March, 2013 Update: VMWare Fusion's Unity feature allows Windows application to run on Mac desktop's.
+VMWare Fusion's Unity feature allows Windows applications to run on Mac desktop's.
 Run DBGallery as a Unity window and it appears DBGallery is running natively on a Mac!
-See how cleanly Unity run Windows application in this YouTube video: http://www.youtube.com/watch?v=JIApJMzGzDQ
+See how cleanly Unity run Windows applications in this YouTube video: http://www.youtube.com/watch?v=JIApJMzGzDQ

 2. Use DBGallery's web server plugin so Mac users may seach and export via a browser.